ssnfts24/scroll-of-fire/Living-Scroll-Edition-(README v2).md

 🧑‍🤝‍🧑 Contributing

-1. Respect Mask_eth — no experiments that increase harm/strain.
+1. Uphold Mask_eth — no protocols that increase harm or coercion.

-2. Commit messages: scope: short action — page/file (refs Eq.# if applicable)
+2. Commit style: scope: action — page/file (refs Eq.#)

-3. Add hashes to /7_Ledger_and_Documentation/ when updating canonical docs.
+3. Update hashes in /7_Ledger_and_Documentation/ for canonical docs.

-4. Open issues for new carriers, phrases, or operator recipes (Eq. refs help).
+4. Issues welcome for new carriers/recipes (include Eq. references).

 ---

-❓ FAQ (quick)
+❓ FAQ (Quick)

-Q: Why 432/528/369/144/137?
-A: Practical anchors for clean bands and semantic coupling; tools, not dogma.
+Why 432/528/369/144/137?
+Practical anchors for clean bands & semantic coupling — tools, not dogma.

-Q: Can I use more than 3 carriers?
+More than 3 carriers?
+Possible, but jitter/variance rise; few & clean preferred.
-A: You can, but jitter & variance rise.
-The Codex prefers few, clean bands.

-Q: What counts as “damage” in Eq.
-9?
-A: Somatic strain, mental fog, agitation, social coercion, or boundary violations.
+What counts as “damage” (Eq.
+9)?
+Somatic strain, mental fog, agitation, social coercion, or boundary breach.
 Halt.

-Q: How do I show my group results?
-A: Save individual remnants → compute group mean only if no one hit Eq.
+Group results?
+Save individuals → group mean only if no one tripped Eq.
 9.

 ---